Rookie Card Year: 1996

-Ray Lewis Rookie Card Guide
+Ray Lewis Rookie Card Checklist

 The 1996 Bowman's Best Football Ray Lewis is easily his most popular rookie card.
 Featuring the brand's trademark chromium look, it has a busy look with lots going on.
 Refractor and Atomic Refractor parallels represent the ultimate chase for early Ray Lewis cards.